xgastaud/custom_internal_tools_wiki/README.md

 What are custom internal tools?
 - Anything that is not "client-facing" can be classified as an "internal tool"
-- 'Standardized' internal tools support 'standardized' company processes: CRMs, Helpdesk & Ticketing tools, etc.
+- 'Standardized' internal tools support 'standardized' company processes: CRMs, Helpdesk & Ticketing tools, Data vizualization tools, etc.
-- 'Custom' internal tools support 'custom' company processes: Xxx Simple, right?
+- 'Custom' internal tools support 'custom' company processes: company internal home page, app admin panels, etc.
+Simple, right?

 What are they used for?